lewlev/CameraProject/README.md

 **Background**

-This project is an add on to Alarm Project Part 1, alarm controller .
+This project is an add on to Alarm Project Part 1, alarm controller.

 **System design requirements:**
 * Be powered from the exiting alarm system via PIR wiring.